 This theory-generating study seeks to better understand engineering identity and its role in long-term participation in STEM.
 Extending a current project funded by the National Science Foundation’s Iowa Experimental Program to Stimulate Competitive Research (EPSCoR), and drawing from its research design, this proposed study will include two rounds of one-on-one interviews with 20 Black men who are graduate students in engineering attending two Association of American Universities (AAU) institutions (10 students at each university).
 Interview questions will focus on identifying the critical contexts and relationships that shape Black men’s engineering identity.
 At the conclusion of this study, a new theory on engineering identity will be generated to expand existing understandings of the complexities of STEM participation for Black men.
 This new scholarship will be useful in developing policies and practices that improve graduate experiences and increase the likelihood of continued participation in engineering for Black men.

-Katharine Destler, George Mason University
+Katharine Destler, Western Washington University